naturalis/mebioda/doc/week1/w1p1/w1p1_mebarcoding.md

     join CPotus.uniq.tsv CP.otutab.txt > CPotus.samples.tsv

-8. Open the file we just generated in LibreOffice Calc.
+**Open the file we just generated in LibreOffice Calc.**

-After the OTUs' abundance values calculate the sum. e.g =SUM(a1:g1)
+After the OTUs' abundance values you can calculate the sum, e.g `=SUM(a1:g1)`

-Next to the sum we are going to write an IF condition that will return the value 1 if the abundance value is greater than 0, otherwise it will return 0.
+Next to the sum we are going to write an IF condition that will return the value 1 if the abundance value is greater than 0, otherwise it will return 0. `=IF(e1>0,1,0)`
-=IF(e1>0,1,0)

 Finally, we want the sum of each absence-presence column, so at the end of each column calculate the sum.